Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam04/10/2024

-The shortcomings and limitations in the implementation of Resolution 16 were analyzed by the Provincial Party Committee (term XXII) at the recent 17th Conference.
+The shortcomings and limitations in the implementation of Resolution 16 were analyzed by the Provincial Party Committee (22nd term) at the recent 17th Conference.

-For many consecutive years, the administrative reform index (PAR) and digital transformation of Tam Ky City have always been in the group of localities with high scores in the province.
-Specifically, the PAR index ranked 1st in 2021, ranked 3rd in the following year and ranked 2nd in 2023.
+For many consecutive years, the administrative reform (PAR) and digital transformation index of Tam Ky City has always been in the group of localities with high scores in the province.
+Specifically, the PAR index ranked 1st in 2021, ranked 3rd the following year and ranked 2nd in 2023.
 From 2021 to 2023, Tam Ky ranked 2nd in terms of information technology application and digital transformation.

 Notably, the results of streamlining the apparatus of Tam Ky have achieved the target of "6 reductions" (reducing focal points; reducing intermediate levels; reducing the number of leaders; reducing staff; reducing administrative procedures; reducing expenditures for the political system apparatus) and "6 increases" (increasing the scientific nature of organization; increasing the quality of cadres; increasing the effectiveness and efficiency of the political system's operations; increasing expenditures for development investment; increasing people's trust and increasing social consensus).